 Q: How can I get a copy of my medical records released to a third party?
 A: The appropriate form is available below.
 You will need to sign this form before we can release your medical records.

 Q: Will I be charged for a copy of my medical records?
 A: Meriter contracts with a third party company.
 The charges are listed in the Authorization/Consent for Release of Medical Information form that's below.
 Q: If I wish to share my protected health information at Meriter with another party, will I need to fill out a form?
-A: Yes, the form that's below should be used if you wish to share records.
+A: Yes, the form that's below should be used if you wish to share records and/or receive detailed voice messages related to your health information.
 The form should also be used if you wish to share records with someone for whom you have legal authority (parent of minor, etc.).

 Q: Can a family member or friend sign a consent form for a copy of my medical records?
 A: No one except for the person whose name appears on the medical record can sign the consent form.
 However, if the medical records are for a minor or an adult under the care of a legal guardian, the legal guardian may sign the consent form.
 If you are the legal guardian, we will need a copy of the guardianship papers along with the authorization form.
 If you are the POA, we will need a copy of the POA and activation form (certificate of incapacity statement) along with the authorization form.
 This will allow us to process your request in a timely manner.